 The credit quality of our portfolio remained stable from December 31, 2015.
-Adversely classified loans were 1.5% of the portfolio at June 30, 2016 and December 31, 2015.
+Adversely classified loans increased to 1.6% of the portfolio at September 30, 2016, from 1.5% of the portfolio at December 31, 2015.
 Adversely classified loans are loans with well-defined credit weakness.
 We have considered portfolio credit quality in assessing the reasonableness of our allowance for loan losses.

 In certain circumstances, government guarantee programs are used to reduce the risk of loss.
-At June 30, 2016, \$460.4 million of our loans were, to some level, guaranteed under these government programs.
+At September 30, 2016, \$473.1 million of our loans were, to some level, guaranteed under these government programs.